shrishtigpt1101-wq/QR-Code-/README.md

 - `QR Code Generator/main.py` - main Python script that generates the QR code.
 - `QR Code Generator/my_github.png` - example image file included in the folder.

-## License

-This repository has no license specified.
-Feel free to use and modify it for personal projects.

-## Author

-Created by the repository owner.